Digital-Media/HagenbergThesis/ctan/hagenberg-thesis/README.md

 # The `hagenberg-thesis` Package

-This bundle contains a collection of modern LaTeX templates for university theses (bachelor, master or diploma programs) and related documents.
-This manual describes the main features of this package.
-Pre-configured examples for English and German manuscripts and a complete tutorial are available in the package's home repository.
+A collection of modern LaTeX classes, style files and example documents for authoring Bachelor, Master or Diploma theses and related academic manuscripts in English and German.
+This includes a comprehensive tutorial with detailed instructions and guidelines.

 ## Package information

 ### Version: 2017/10/27

 ### Authors:
 W. Burger, W. Hochleitner

 ### License: